-This element includes the faculty member's documented evidence of service contributions made to the profession, the University, and the community.
-Service to the Library may be appropriate to the category of Service or to the category of Librarianship.
+This element includes the faculty member's documented evidence of service contributions made to the University, the community, and the profession.
+Service to the Library may be appropriate to the category of service or to the category of librarianship.
+(See ARP 9.31, Part 3F)